openwdl/wdl/modules/SPEC.md

 For cases where semver requirements do not suffice (pre-release testing, pinning to a specific commit, tracking a development branch), the following alternative selectors are available:

 - **`tag`** — a specific Git tag name (e.g., `"v1.2.0-rc1"`).
 Not subject to semver resolution.
 - **`branch`** — a Git branch name.
-The resolved commit varies over time; the lockfile pins the exact commit at resolution time.
+The resolved commit varies over time; the lockfile pins the exact commit SHA at resolution time.
-- **`commit`** — a Git commit SHA.
-Any prefix that uniquely identifies a commit in the source repository is accepted; the resolver expands the prefix to the full 40-character SHA at lock time and records the full SHA in `module-lock.json`.
+- **`commit`** — a Git commit SHA selector.
+Any prefix that uniquely identifies a commit in the source repository is accepted; the resolver expands the prefix to the full 40-character SHA at lock time and records that value in `module-lock.json`.
 The most precise and immutable selector.

 The four selectors—`version`, `tag`, `branch`, and `commit`—are mutually exclusive.
 Specifying more than one on a single dependency is invalid.